nens/threedi-docs/source/h_surfaceflow.rst

 The friction is calculated using the flow depth at each :ref:`subgrid <subgridmethod>` pixel in the :ref:`momentum domain<computational_grid_2d_domain>`.
 The formulations of Chézy or Manning can be used for the calculation of friction.

+Please refer to :ref:`1D friction <>` for more details about the theory behind friction calculations in 1D domain.

 Water level gradients
 ---------------------